 Action Plan Flow Chart (PDF, 47 KB) - A one-page checklist to assist coalitions in considering the pieces to include when developing their action plan.

-Changing Behavior Effectively (PDF, 545 KB) - A copy of the powerpoint presentation by Amy Meinen and Jon Morgan that describes the steps in developing an effective nutrition and physical activity intervention.
+Changing Behavior Effectively (PDF,1.4 MB) - A copy of the powerpoint presentation by Amy Meinen and Jon Morgan that describes the steps in developing an effective nutrition and physical activity intervention.
 The presentation focuses on environmental and policy changes to assist efforts for individual behavior changes.